 - You are developing a generic app in which a model is designed to relate to one other model, but you don’t know which model yet.

-Most of this post is focussed on the first of these situations, but I’ll also address the second briefly.
+Most of this post is focused on the first of these situations, but I’ll also address the second briefly.
 First, to make things easier to talk about, I’ll introduce an example application.

 Our example application handles “tasks”.
 Tasks can be “owned” by either an individual or a group — but not both.
 You might be tempted to use a GenericForeignKey for this, such as below: